 - What do they know that others don’t?

-Here are five habits that will help you become an effective content marketing pro and help you rise above the competition:
+Here are five habits that will help you become an effective content marketing pro.
+These content marketing habits will help you rise above the competition.

 1. Know how to explain content marketing in business terms

 Even though marketers understand content marketing, a lot of marketers have trouble making the business case for content marketing to senior leaders in their organization.
-It is important to have advocates of content marketing in the C-suite, especially your chief marketing officer and chief executive officer.
+It is important to have advocates of content marketing in the C-suite.
+You want your chief marketing officer and chief executive officer onboard.

-Companies that successfully demonstrate how content marketing can or will help them meet their business objectives can grow their content marketing budgets.
+Companies who successfully demonstrate how content marketing can help them meet their business objectives can grow their content marketing budgets.
 They can also tie their content marketing goals to enterprise-wide business goals.
 For example, a company’s goal may be to build brand awareness.
-Content marketing helps by providing authentic and engaging content that helps current and potential customers learn more about the perspectives of a brand.
+Content marketing helps by providing authentic and engaging content.
+This helps current and potential customers learn more about the perspectives of a brand.

-Another example of a business benefit gained from content marketing is customer loyalty, which can be built and maintained through delivering relevant, useful information to your audience in the form of email and print newsletters, print and online magazines, or live customer or virtual events.
+Another example of a business benefit gained from content marketing is customer loyalty.
+This can be built and maintained through delivering relevant, useful information to your audience.
+This can be in the form of email and print newsletters, print and online magazines, or live customer or virtual events.